What Does Fentanyl Look Like? What Color is Fentanyl? Uncover Brightly Colored Fentanyl Pills. Fentanyl Facts & Risks.

 Even if you have failed previously, relapsed, or are in a difficult crisis, we stand ready to support you.
 Our trusted behavioral health specialists will not give up on you.
 Call us when you feel ready or want someone to speak to about therapy alternatives to change your life.
 Even if we cannot assist you, we will lead you wherever you can get support.
 There is no obligation.
 Call our hotline today.

-FREE Addiction Hotline – Call 24/7How To Know If It’s Real Fentanyl vs. Fake Fentanyl?
+How To Know If It’s Real Fentanyl vs. Fake Fentanyl?

 What does fentanyl look like?
 Illicitly manufactured fentanyl can be in powder or tablet form.
 Fentanyl powder is placed on blotter paper, nasal sprays, or eye droppers.
 Color varies from off-white to light brown, similar to illicit drugs like heroin and cocaine.
-Fentanyl can also be found in counterfeit pills resembling real prescription opioids.
+Fentanyl can also be found in counterfeit pills resembling actual prescription opioids.

 Fentanyl can be difficult to identify, especially when mixed with other drugs.
 However, there are a few steps you can do to spot fentanyl:

-- First, check the color.
+• First, check the color.
 Many illicit drugs, such as cocaine or meth, are pure white in powder forms.
 However, their color can change when “cut” with another substance, like fentanyl.
 Usually, fentanyl creates patches of brown spots in the product.
 This can be useful in identifying fentanyl in drugs.
 However, this method is far from foolproof, but if you see brown spots in your drugs, they may be laced with fentanyl.

-- Fentanyl pills have surged into communities.
-These pills appear to be Oxycodone, Xanax, or other prescription drugs but are laced with fentanyl. dealers also marketed these pills as another opioid, ecstasy, meth, or benzodiazepines.
+• Fentanyl pills have surged into communities.
+These pills appear to be Oxycodone, Xanax, or other prescription drugs but are laced with fentanyl.
+Dealers also marketed these pills as another opioid, ecstasy, meth, or benzodiazepines.
 Sometimes, the numbering on the pill or the color may be abnormal, which can help spot fentanyl.
 However, just as often, there is no clear physical difference to identify a fentanyl pill.

 Fentanyl Made To Look Like Candy

-The Drug Enforcement Administration is warning the general public about a disturbing new trend of candy looking fentanyl readily available nationwide.
-Fentanyl looks like candy has been confiscated by the DEA and its law enforcement partners in 26 states since August 2022.
-The media has given the substance “rainbow candy fentanyl,” which looks like a new strategy drug gangs use to market extremely addictive and potentially lethal fentanyl to children and teenagers as candy.
+The Drug Enforcement Administration is warning the general public about a disturbing new trend of candy-looking fentanyl readily available nationwide.
+The confiscated “Fentanyl looks like candy” drug has been seized by the DEA and its law enforcement partners in 26 states since August 2022.
+The media has given the substance “rainbow candy fentanyl,” which looks like a new strategy drug gangs use to market highly addictive and potentially lethal fentanyl to children and teenagers as candy.

 Be on Alert for “Fentanyl Candy” this Halloween